Well-respected business coach Peter Drucker was once quoted as saying:

-So far, we have been focusing on key contributors in the success of your organization.
+So far, we have been focusing on key contributors to the success of your organization.
 What about those who hover just below that line?

 One option is certainly to perpetually focus on proactive hiring that improves the strength of your bench.
 Spend less time addressing repetitive performance issues and instead craft a hiring plan that proactively attracts the “A” or “B+” contributors to the team.

 An additional option is to outsource.
 Give others the chance to take on tasks and responsibilities they are passionate about and have success doing.
 It’s important to be sensitive to individuals’ skills and interests here.
 You can do this by matching “the dreamer” with more creative tasks or “the perfectionist” with detail-oriented projects.
 Don’t focus solely on the thriving individuals within your team, but outsource thoughtfully to those to whom you are still trying to uncover their fullest potential.